1. Who should I talk to if our agency wants to host a Ron Smith and Associates class at our agency?

 5. Does the host agency receive any free seats for offering to host an RS&A class and providing the classroom?

 The host agency receives one FREE seat for hosting the class and a second free seat is possible if 25 or more paid registrations are received.
-Talk with Mike Campbell for further information on the free seats.
+Talk with Jon Black for further information on the free seats.

 6. If I attend and successfully complete a Ron Smith and Associates class, can I submit my certificate to an IAI Certification Board to count toward the specialized training required to qualify to apply for their certification?